These easy Crock Pot Pork Chops, made with mushroom soup, create a delicious sauce right in the crock pot!

 Pour the condensed cream of mushroom soup, ketchup, and worcestershire sauce into a crock pot.
 Stir to combine.

-Place the pork chops in the crock pot and use tongs to coat the chops with the sauce.
+Place the salted pork chops in the crock pot and use tongs to coat the chops with the sauce.

 The pork chops are done when they break easily with a fork.
+They should be fall-apart tender and easily come off the bone.

 I have a newer model crock pot (circa 2017), which cooks at a slightly higher temperature than older crock pots.
 This is an interesting article that explores new vs. old crock pots and cooking temperatures!